blueman007/jhe42b_buzzer_firmware/README.md

 2. ``Alarm``:
    - The buzzer will beep every 30 seconds after power is lost.
 3. ``Disarming`` the Buzzer:
-   - Long press the onboard button 3 times (you hear1-note when press is registered), or
+   - Long press the onboard button for 8 seconds (you hear a 3-notes melody when disarming), or
    - Apply power for ``10 seconds`` and then remove it.
    - You will hear a 3-note disarming tune, and the red LED will turn OFF.
 4. ``Rearming``:
-   - After disarming, the buzzer needs to be power cycled to be rearmed.
+   - After disarming, long press the onboard button for 8 seconds or power cycle the device to be rearm ((you hear a 3-notes melody when arming).

 # How to Build/Flash